momotofu/database-reporting-tool/README.md

 3. On which days did more than 1% of requests lead to errors?

 ## Design considerations
+All questions are answered by a single SQL query, leaving the heaving lifting to the database (minimal python "post-processing").
+As a result some database views were created (see Database views below).

+I kept the code clean and modular by separating printing functions into their own module `table_str.py`, and by conforming to Pep8 guidelines.

 ## Database views
 **status_by_day**